 Side effects that would require notification of the health care practitioner

 Written parent/ guardian consent

 Medication administered by school nurse will be given under the following guidelines:

 Parents of students with special needs such as diabetes, catheterizations, tube feedings, severe allergies, asthma, etc., are responsible for making an appointment with the school nurse within the first 5 days of school.
 Parents are also responsible for keeping her informed of changes during the course of the year, and for providing all necessary supplies for the student.
 “Necessary supplies” may include: snacks, glucose tablets, ketone strips, catheters, disposable briefs, tube feeding supplies, Epi-pens, etc. These will be determined when you meet with the nurse.

 All medications are kept in a secure area in the nurse’s office.
 Only the school nurse or principal’s designees will be assisting students with medication.

 The school will not send home any medication with a student.
 Medications will only be released to the student’s parent or, to an individual at least eighteen (18) years old who has been designated.
 Nurse will dispose of any medication not picked up by the end of the school year.

 Non-Prescription (OTC) Medications

-Non-Prescription (OTC) Medications can be dispensed by the school nurse or principal's designee if written permission is granted by the parents/legal guardian and physician.
-These must be sent in the original container labeled with the child's name.
+Non-Prescription (OTC) Medications can be dispensed by the school nurse or principal’s designee if written permission is granted by the parents or legal guardian.
+These must be sent in the original container labeled with the child’s name.
 No medication can be given to the student unless it is brought from home with permission.
-Manufacturers' recommended dosages will be given unless a health care practitioner approves another dose in writing.
+Manufacturers’ recommended dosages will be given unless a health care practitioner approves another dose in writing.